UWRealityLab/StructuralQueryToolkit/README.md

 # Structural Geology Query Toolkit

+## Overview

+[TODO insert description of this project]

-This guide assumes you are a complete newcomer to using the Untiy game engine.
+This guide assumes you are a newcomer to the Unity game engine.

 ## Installing Unity

-### Install Unity Hub
+### Download Unity Hub

-Unity Hub is a tool where you can manage all your Unity projects and Unity editors.
+Unity Hub is an application where you can manage your Unity projects and Unity editors.

 https://store.unity.com/download?ref=personal

+You will also need to create an account and obtain a free personal license.

 ### Adding a new Unity version

 After installing install Unity Hub, you will need to download an actual Unity editor to go with it.
-This project was developed using Unity **2020.1.2**, so we recommend using the same version.
-Other versions may work as well.
+This project was last updated using Unity **2020.2.2**, and we strongly recommend using the same version.

-Go to [Unity Archive](https://unity3d.com/get-unity/download/archive) and select the Unity Hub option for 2020.1.2.
+Go to the [Unity Archive Site](https://unity3d.com/get-unity/download/archive) and select the "Unity Hub" option.

 ![Download Unity](Documentation/DownloadUnity.png)